 Every information asset should be "owned" by an individual in the organization who is primarily responsible each one.

 Its Relevance: The duties and responsibilities of all employees, as they relate to information assurance, need to be specified in detail.
 Otherwise, the attempt of establishing and maintaining information security is haphazard and virtually absent.
-A point made by Paladin (www.paladin-information-assurance.org) is that the biggest threat category against an information system is that of insiders.
+Users should remember that the biggest threat category against an information system comes from insiders.